How Adoublem Began

 A brand is so much more than your logo or the colors you decide to use.
 It’s about the way people feel when they interact with you.

 When you take a step back and look at your whole business, whether you’re an entrepreneur, blogger or both – does your brand reflect you?
 If not, it’s time to make a change.

-We’ll talk about your website and what you must include on it.
 How many times do we go to a website and the most important thing we’re looking for is not there, anywhere?
-Find out the key points you need to have on your site, pronto!
+Know the key points you need to have on your site.

 Do your customers feel appreciated?
 How you handle the small details of your business (such as listening to & thanking your customers) speaks loudly about you and your brand.

 3. Helpful Tools and Tips

 There are many great resources out there for growing your business and taking it to the next level.
 But you can easily spend thousands of dollars taking courses and still get nowhere with your business.
 That’s because there is so much information it can be overwhelming.

 Bottom line, you must take action.
 Courses and information are important, but too much information can debilitate you and provide you with excuses to do nothing (or this is what I’ve heard). :-) You’ll need to take what you learn and apply it even if you don’t feel 100% ready.
 Be yourself and trust your instincts – I bet you already know what you should be doing.